JohnIsutsa/Crime/README.md

 # Crime-Reporting-System
-The Online crime reporting system which is a Web application designed in PHP  which aims to provide crime management solutions such as filing of FIR  and checking its status accessible to everyone
+The Online crime reporting system which is a Web application designed in PHP  which aims to provide crime management solutions such as reporting cases  and checking its status accessible to everyone

 We created a website with 4 functionalities which includes login pages for user, police in charge, station in charge and police headquarters

-• User can register and login and a file a complaint using Aadhar card
+• User can register and login and a file a complaint using ID card

 • The case was then assigned randomly to a police officer of the nearest police station